oicana/oicana-example-asp-net/README.md

 Small example service that uses Oicana for PDF templating.

+## Getting Started

-Start the service with `dotnet run` and try out the endpoints in swagger.
+1. Start the service: `dotnet run`
+2. Visit http://localhost:3002/swagger for the Swagger documentation

 ## Licensing